 A local church hall can be useful as a base - they usually don't charge too much.
 And have much of what you need

-If your film is not based in one place, how are young people going to get from A to B? - do you need transport? - if so, does the driver have the relevant permissions to drive young people?
+If your film is not based in one place, how are young people going to get from A to B?
+Do you need transport?
+If so, does the driver have the relevant permissions to drive young people?

-More details about choosing and dressing locations.
+Click through for more details about choosing and dressing locations.